grossconstance0/notes/README.md

 To become a successful programmer, it is essential to develop strong problem-solving skills, as well as good communication and teamwork abilities.
 Learning to ask the right questions, break down problems into manageable pieces, use logic and creativity to find solutions, is crucial for any programmer.
 Additionally, being able to effectively communicate with colleagues, managers, clients, or users, helps ensure that the software developed meets their needs and expectations.
  - 来自NLP，仅供参考

+# 2024-02-27
+- "Today's programming wisdom: 'Simplicity is the ultimate sophistication.' — Leonardo da Vinci.
+In coding, strive for clarity and maintainability in your solutions.
+Write code that is easy to read, understand, and debug.
+Always remember that complex code might work today but can lead to headaches tomorrow.
+Optimize for readability and minimize complexity unless absolutely necessary."

+"Also, 'Premature optimization is the root of all evil.' — Donald Knuth.
+Focus on writing correct and clear code first, then optimize only when you have identified performance bottlenecks through profiling or testing.
+Don't let hypothetical performance concerns drive the design of your program prematurely."

+"Lastly, 'Code is read much more often than it is written.' — Robert C. Martin (Uncle Bob).
+Invest time in writing good documentation and clean, expressive code.
+It will save countless hours for both you and your fellow developers down the line."